Sciatica Pain in Oak Lawn, IL

-One of our most commonly seen and most successfully treated conditions – sciatica is a common pain caused by the irritation or compression of the sciatic nerve.
-Lumbar radiculopathy more specifically refers to shooting pain down the leg which can travel as far as the foot.
+One of our most commonly seen and most successfully treated conditions at Botti Chiropractic & Wellness is sciatica.
+This is a type of pain caused by the irritation or compression of the sciatic nerve.
+Lumbar radiculopathy, more specifically, refers to shooting pain down the leg which can travel as far as the foot.
+Here’s some more information on this condition and how our Oak Lawn Chiropractic Office can help!

 Causes Of Sciatica